 Delivering a crisis management workshop in Denmark

-In September of 2018 Rocca. flew over to the University of Aarhus in Denmark to deliver a crisis management workshop to 50 students from five European universities.
+Recently, we flew over to the University of Aarhus in Denmark to deliver a crisis management workshop to 50 students from five European universities.
 The event was the culmination of over two years of planning and was the first of its kind.

 The workshop was delivered as part of Rocca.’s work in the EUMADE4LL project as labour market partner.
 Rocca. is proud to be working in collaboration with The University of Messina, Aarhus University, The University of Leeds, The University of Rome, The University of Florence and Hannover University and is the first private sector organisation to do so in an ERASMUS+ project.